About

 Scholarships & Prizes

-• Awarded for achieving the Highest First across all Arts subjects.
+• Highest First across all Arts subjects.